techidaily/site-win-blog/source/_posts/elevated-combat-exploring-the-enhanced-fire-rate-and-precision-in-mass-effect-legendary-edition.md

 7. Launch your game again and see if Hitman 3 works properly now.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Fix 2: Allow Hitman 3 to run through Windows Firewall

  The**Connection Failed** error can happen if Windows Firewall is blocking your game.
 So be sure to check the Windows Firewall settings and let your Hitman 3 run through Windows Firewall.
 Here is how: